Neurofeedback: LORETA (low resolution electromagnetic tomography analysis) training

 Normal EEG signals are restricted to the surface of the scalp.
 Using a high number of electrodes (19 or more), the source of certain electrical events can be localized.
 Similar to a tomography that renders a 3D image out of many 2D images, the many EEG channels are used to create LORETA images that represent in 3D the electrical activity distribution within the brain.
 The LORETA method can be used in combination with MRI to merge structural and functional activities.
 It is able to provide even better temporal resolution than PET or fMRI.
 For the application with live neurofeedback, however, 19-channel neurofeedback and LORETA has limited scientific evidence, and until now, shows no benefit over traditional 1- or 2-channel neurofeedback.

 Effectiveness

-Neurofeedback is FDA-cleared for PTSD treatment.
-A 2023 systematic review and meta-analysis of ten clinical trials found that electroencephalographic neurofeedback significantly reduces PTSD symptoms, with a 79.3% remission rate compared to 24.4% in control groups, and suggests that improvements are associated with neurophysiological changes in brain activity.

-Neurofeedback training for ADHD shows promising results, with some protocols offering better outcomes, though its efficacy remains controversial and requires further research to determine the best approach.
-A meta-analysis of 22 studies found that neurofeedback significantly improves depressive symptoms, neurophysiological outcomes, and neuropsychological function in individuals with major depressive disorders, with longer interventions enhancing psychological outcomes and shorter sessions benefiting neurophysiological measures.

-There is ongoing discussion about the effect size of neurofeedback in the scientific literature.
+Despite decades of research and widespread promotion, the clinical benefits of EEG-based neurofeedback remain tenuous, with improvements likely driven more by placebo and psychosocial factors than by direct brain regulation; emerging technologies and rigorous protocols may clarify its scientific standing.

+Neurofeedback for PTSD shows promise, but methodological concerns prohibit conclusions about effectiveness.

+Neurofeedback for ADHD is controversial, and the literature is mixed.
+It appears to not be clinically significant.

+Its effectiveness for depression is uncertain and controversial, though there may be some symptom reduction.

 As neurofeedback is explained mostly based on the model of operant conditioning, the sensitivity of the feedback (the difficulty to receive a reward) also plays a role.
 It has been shown that the desired conditioning can be reversed if threshold values are set too low.
-Other publications have not found any effect of neurofeedback, apart from placebo, when using automatic thresholds that update every thirty seconds in order to maintain a constant success rate of 80%.